Luke1453/QuoterApp-Blocking/README.md

 - Consider implementation of IMarketOrderSource where it would be giving orders as they are created troughout the day in an open market
 - For more advanced cases consider decoupling flow of getting orders from flow of getting quotes
 - You are welcome to add (or not) any test that you see fit

-- Can do partial or not partial filling
+can do partial fillieng and no